dacraw/dairy-free-eats/README.md

 Visit `localhost:3000` to view the app.
 Run `rails c` to view the Rails console.

-This app uses `solid_queue` and `solid_cable` to work around the need for `redis`, meaning jobs and websockets will be managed by the database.

 ## Configure Stripe

 ### Install Stripe CLI